Did you know that your people-orientation is the source of your greatest potential - of most of what you will achieve in your life?

 You see, people with a natural orientation towards other people (rather than towards tasks or things) have this amazing potential.

-- They have the capacity to become extraordinary communicators.
+- They have the capacity to become extraordinary communicators and brand-builders.

 - They can learn to connect, motivate, and build relationships.